loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_6.608: This was generated on May 24 at 9:42 pm.
+Time-SVD++ was carried out on base and hidden (i.e. not valid and probe) with userFacMatTime.
+This run involved 160 factors, 16 epochs (beyond which the predictor started doing worse), 30 time bins, and a learning rate decay of 0.940.
+All other parameters were the same as those in TIMESVDPP_QUAL_7.749.

 TIMESVDPP_QUAL_6.814: This was generated on May 24 at 6:17 am.
 Time-SVD++ was carried out on the entire dataset **except probe** and **without userFacMatTime**.
 This run involved 750 factors, 80 iterations, and 30 time